-Maintaining a secure and safe environment for employees decreasing liability for the company is becoming increasingly crucial, and technology is playing a critical role in the growing industry.
+Maintaining a secure and safe environment for employees and decreasing liability for the company is becoming increasingly crucial, and technology is playing a critical role in the growing industry.

-AI and ML have been helping the cannabis companies with streamlining data for better customer outreach.
+AI and ML have been helping cannabis companies with streamlining data for better customer outreach.
 Plus, the data is helping to draw out patterns, which is a good base for strategic marketing.

 AI helps understand the different strains, facilitating chalking out what’s best for an individual customer.
 The technologies can also help growers with automation, which has multiple benefits such as increasing the consistency in production and reducing costs.

 The growing environment for cannabis farms can be significantly improved with technology.
 For example, the Internet of Things (IoT) technologies, such as agricultural sensors, are helping growers to connect their growing operations and manipulate the environment to suit cannabis growing.

 The temperamental nature of cannabis plants requires attention and rigid schedules.
 And with connected growing systems, which can add thermostats, humidity sensors and controls, temperature controls, and more, they can ensure the optimal conditions of the plants.

 A good example is medical marijuana operator, True Harvest, who collaborated with SensorInsight, a company specializing in sensor-based solutions to offer a complete system that collects and monitors data on various critical factors to the cannabis growth cycle.

 Furthermore, growers can travel their produce from seed to sale using tracking IDs to identify plants from the germination process until they are harvested and sold with effective IoT solutions.